Epsichaos/fried-chicken/README.md

 Acknowledgements
 ----------------

-Many thanks to Jason Watmore, whom tutorial helped me a lot with the login page and the authentification with AngularJS.
-Visit him at [Jason Watmore's blog](http://www.jasonwatmore.com/)
+Many thanks to [Frederik Nakstad](https://github.com/fnakstad) and the help he provided with his [tutorial of authentification with AngularJS](https://github.com/fnakstad/angular-client-side-auth).

 Warnings
 --------

-There is at the moment some security issues with the login page.
-They will be fixed in a near future.
+The login authentication is not working really well at the moment.
+It seems to be secure and working, but the implementation has not been achieved yet.

 License
 -------